zipizap/podlogreader/README.md

 The controller runs in its separate process, typically in a pod, that keeps a live-connection to the kubernetes api-server to be fed back events when a pod is create/updated/deleted (via SharedInformer for efficient caching).
 When an event-of-interest happens, the custom-controller reacts by making additional calls to the api-server to create/update other intended cluster resources.
-Even though I did not detected any misbehaviour of the controller, it was mad if someday something unexpected happens in the controller - like a bug - the controller process will just crash on its own process, and not affect the cluster operations - as it never delays or affects internal kubernetes-loops, or the processing of new resources, or any other existing controller's loops.
+Even though I did not detected any misbehaviour of the controller, it was made with care so that if someday something unexpected happens in the controller - like a bug - the controller will just crash on its own process, and not affect the cluster operations - as it never delays or affects internal kubernetes-loops, or the processing of new resources, or any other existing controller's loops.

 The code is very simple - the essence is in the handler.go functions, the hard-part was understanding how to use the informer and queues and the client-go libraries...
-It helped a lot some conference presentations and the "programming kubernetes" ebook - see [Great talks and links] section further bellow - as well as building from a good example that already included much of the more complex function-wiring done.
+It helped a lot some conference presentations and the "programming kubernetes" ebook - see [Great talks and links] section further bellow - as well as building from a good example that already included much of the more complex function-wiring in place.